pikesley/shedbot/words.md

 >slide - API

-But then I came up against the issue of which HTTP method to use.
-My first thought was do something like
+But then I came up against the issue of which HTTP verb to use.
+My first, naive thought was do something like

+>slide - GET

+a GET, but no, a GET is for reading the state of a resource.
+So maybe a POST then?

+>slide - POST

+No, that's for creating a resource.
+Oh wait, maybe a PUT is the thing?

->slide - API
+>slide - PUT

-a GET, but after extensive discussions with my colleague James and my boss Jeni _who used to sit on the WWW Technical Architecture Group_, this was rejected, as was my second idea of POSTing some JSON.
-So the next lesson is
+But that's for updating a resource.
+No, after extensive discussions with my colleague James and my boss Jeni _who used to sit on the WWW Technical Architecture Group_, we decided that the correct approach, where we're changing the state of part of a resource, is PATCH

+>slide - PATCH

+and if we're not going to do this correctly then the whole thing is rendered ridiculous.
+So the lesson here is

->slide - ask some experts
+>slide - Learn to love your HTTP verbs

-or, depending on your perspective,
+and also

 >reveal fragment - waste people's time

-because it turns out the correct, RESTful solution for something like this, where we're changing the state of a resource, is

->slide - patch

-and if we're not going to do this correctly then the whole thing is rendered ridiculous.
-PATCH is a thing that's used under the hood in Rails, but I'd never implemented it before, and I'm not sure anybody else uses it much either: where the common verbs like GET and POST are natively supported in jQuery, for PATCH I had to construct my own Ajax call for my front-end application

->slide - code

 This is still not _entirely_ correct - because this is interacting with Real Things in the Real World, I think this should all be done asynchronously, via a _sheduler_, and then there should be another endpoint which reports the actual state of the light.
 In practice, however, this works just fine as it is

+We can send a GET, of course

+>slide - GET

+Except, what are we really getting back here?
+We're actually asking the server for the light itself, and it sends back a 200 indicating that it's returned what we asked for.
+But of course it hasn't, it's sent back a representation of the state of the light _and it can't even be sure about that_.
+It should maybe send back a 303, SEE OTHER, with a URI for the light.
+Except of course this is a light screwed to my shed, which DOESN'T HAVE A URI.
+This rabbit-hole is the HTTP-RANGE-14 problem, which I don't have time to go into now but will be happy to fight about in the bar if you find me later on

 So what does this all look like in practice?
 Well, if you're on my home network and you point your web browser at the Pi, there's a screen like this